 “Our results show that HNK significantly inhibits leptin-induced breast-cancer cell-growth, invasion, migration and leptin-induced breast-tumor-xenograft growth.
 Using a phospho-kinase screening array, we discover that HNK inhibits phosphorylation and activation of key molecules of leptin-signaling-network.”

-The purified honokiol extract has a chemical formula of chemical formula C18-H18-O2.
-This of course is just one compound in this complex herbal medicine.
+The purified magnolia extract has a chemical formula of chemical formula C18-H18-O2.
+This is just one compound in this complex herbal medicine.
 Magnolia is no different from other natural compounds – with hundreds of nature’s blend of constituents.
 For this reason, magnolia and its extracts have been used in European, Japanese and Chinese medicine – typically for anxiety, but also for breathing conditions and others.

 Cho JH, Jeon YJ, Park SM, Shin JC, Lee TH, Jung S, Park H, Ryu J, Chen H, Dong Z, Shim JH, Chae JI.
 Multifunctional effects of honokiol as an anti-inflammatory and anti-cancer drug in human oral squamous cancer cells and xenograft.
 Biomaterials.
 2015 Jun;53:274-84. doi: 10.1016/j.biomaterials.2015.02.091.